nkh/ftl/README.md

 ## Installation

-ftl is a single script, put it in the PATH, install the dependencies *TODO: package dependencies* and run.
+clone ftl, put it in the PATH, install the dependencies *TODO: package dependencies* and run.

 README.md: this file, is also the inline help